Played By: Michael Cera

 A music producer and the leader of the League of Evil Exes.

-- Adaptation Personality Change: In the comic he's a pretty stoic guy with Scary Shiny Glasses, while here he's depicted as smarmy and Faux Affably Evil; Though it's a bit of a subversion since he's still the same possessive, immature creep trying to ruin Ramona's love life.
+- Adaptation Personality Change: In the comic, he's a pretty stoic guy with Scary Shiny Glasses, while here he's depicted as smarmy and Faux Affably Evil; though it's a bit of a subversion since he's still the same possessive, pretentious creep trying to ruin Ramona's love life.

 - Big Bad: He is the film's main antagonist and Final Boss.